O’Reilly Reader Review Program

 This chapters is dedicated to system configuration.
 You’ll learn about the content of etc/ folder, as well as user management and cron tasks.
-This chapter is very useful for Linux beginners, since you’ll interact with them on a regular basis.
+This chapter is very useful for Linux beginners since you’ll interact with them on a regular basis.

-This chapter is one of the most important one, since it covers everything you need to know about Linux processes.
+This chapter is one of the most important ones since it covers everything you need to know about Linux processes.
 You will learn to use ps and lsof for both process and thread monitoring.
 From CPU to memory, you will learn that Linux offers a great variety of resource monitoring tools.
 Unless you are a .NET developer, there’s a great chance your applications get deployed on a Linux server, so skipping this chapter is not an option.

-This chapter is an introduction into networking and you can skip it if you already know networking basics.
+This chapter is an introduction to networking and you can skip it if you already know networking basics.
 You can also learn about Linux routing, but unless you are a system administrator, you are not going to need this on your daily job.

 While the previous chapter was a more theoretical one, the tenth chapter is one you don’t want to miss.
 You are going to learn about network monitoring, using lsof, tcpdump and

 port scanning.
 The network security is also a good read for every programmer as well as the socket section.
-The Unix socket domains and the Inter Process Communication (IPC) are very important aspects for every developer working with Linux.
+The Unix socket domains and the Inter-Process Communication (IPC) are very important aspects for every developer working with Linux.